Botanical Name: Haworthia species

 Temperature: Normal room temperatures (65-75°F/18-24°C) spring through fall.
 In winter, allow plant to rest, keeping it cooler (around 60°F/16°C) if possible.

-Soil: Cactus and succulent potting mix works well.
+Soil: Cactus and succulent potting mix works well to provide good drainage.
 Or combine 2 parts peat-moss based potting mix and 1 part sharp sand.

 Fertilizer: Feed monthly in spring and summer with a fertilizer specially made for succulents.
 Don't feed in winter when growth has slowed down.

 Propagation: Remove offsets that grow around the plant in spring and pot in their own containers.